-If you’re going through a foreclosure and your mortgage servicer (the company that manages your loan account) doesn't follow certain federal mortgage servicing laws, you might be able to use the servicer's noncompliance as a way to delay or cancel the foreclosure—or at least buy yourself enough time to work out an alternative to foreclosure, like a modification.
+If you’re going through a foreclosure and your loan servicer (the company that manages your loan account) doesn't follow certain federal mortgage servicing laws, you might be able to use the servicer's noncompliance as a way to delay or cancel the foreclosure—or at least buy yourself enough time to work out an alternative to foreclosure, like a modification.

-Some foreclosure defense attorneys have been able to use a servicer's violations of the federal rules as a tactic to delay a foreclosure or get a foreclosure dismissed.
-For example, under the federal rules, if the servicer has already started a foreclosure and receives your complete loss mitigation (foreclosure avoidance) application more than 37 days before a foreclosure sale, the servicer may not move for a foreclosure judgment or order of sale, or conduct a foreclosure sale, until:
+Some foreclosure defense attorneys have been able to use a servicer's violations of the federal laws as a tactic to delay a foreclosure or get a foreclosure dismissed.
+For example, under the federal laws, if the servicer has already started a foreclosure and receives your complete loss mitigation (foreclosure avoidance) application more than 37 days before a foreclosure sale, the servicer may not move for a foreclosure judgment or order of sale, or conduct a foreclosure sale, until:

 If your attorney can show that you submitted your complete loan modification application to the servicer 38 days or more before the scheduled sale date—but the servicer did not review it—then the court might cancel the sale.
 The court will probably reset the sale for a different date, but this delay just might give you enough time to work out an alternative to foreclosure.